TWO WEEK DEADLINE: due to the holiday in the US, Carrot Ranch is taking an extended week break. Stories are due December 1.

 I tried some filters on some of these shots to make them more Wabi-Sabi, but you really want to click the link and look at Tina’s pictures and read all about Wabi-Sabi then judge for yourself if I even made a dent in achieving it.

-On Friday it snowed here – a beautiful dusting and all the highways if you look into the hills you can see in the shadows that the snow remains.
+We all moved to Prescott from sunny CA on November 17.
+On Friday, less than two weeks after we arrived, it snowed here – a beautiful dusting and all the highways if you look into the hills you can see in the shadows that the snow remains.
 We have shadows in Tanglewood Hills.
 We found textures of tufted grasses sticking out from the snowy blanket like cowlicks on the rocky soil.

 We stayed on the pathway where textures abounded.
 I loved this tree.
-It reminds me of how my hands and legs feel right now.
+It reminds me of how my hands and legs feel right now – rough and dry – textured!
 I bought some Gold Bond “healing cream” not simply hand cream.
 I feel sorry for this tree if it feels as itchy as I do.

 yield an abundance